lizhengwei1992/Fast_Portrait_Segmentation/README.md

 # Fast_Portrait_Segmentation
 Fast (aimed to "real time") Portrait Segmentation at mobile phone

-This project is not normal semantic segmentation but focus on real-time protrait segmentation, I hope to find a effcient network which can run on mobile phone.
-All the experimentals works with pytorch.
+This project is not normal semantic segmentation but focus on **real-time protrait segmentation**, I hope to find a effcient network which can run on **mobile phone**.
+All the experimentals works with **pytorch**.

 # models